![]() | ![]() | ![]() |

 These days, businesses need more than English-only websites if they hope to connect effectively with global customers.
 The Internet and the world have changed radically since the mid-90s.
 To remain competitive, companies must keep pace.

-January 1, 1983 is considered the official birthday of the internet.
+January 1, 1983 is considered the official birthday of the Internet.
 Since then, a lot has changed.
-The Internet's expansion into a global communication landscape was expeditious.
+The Internet's expansion into a global communication landscape was swift.
 In 1993, after 10 years of existence, it only communicated 1% of the information flowing through two-way telecommunications networks.
 That shot up to 51% by 2000, and more than 97% by 2007.

 Here are some of the ways the internet was able to expand into a global communication tool:

-Though everyone around the world started to use the internet to interact, buy and sell goods, and develop professionally, the issue of language and communication barriers became evident.
-But if the whole internet were to choose one language, what would it be?
+While everyone around the world has started to use the internet to interact, buy and sell goods, and develop professionally, the issue of language and communication barriers became evident.
+If the entire internet were to choose one language, what would it be?

-By definition, a lingua franca is a language used to communicate between groups of people who all speak different languages.
-It is considered the most efficient way to get information across to multilingual audiences.
-In the case of the internet, it would be the "most common" language utilized by web creators and businesses.
+A lingua franca is a language used to communicate between groups who speak different languages.
+It’s the most efficient way to get information across to multilingual audiences.
+For the internet, it represents the most common language utilized by web creators and businesses.

 The dramatic increase in Internet access over the past decade has greatly influenced online content.
 The number of Internet users worldwide is around 5 billion, up nearly ~126.24% from the 2.21 billion users reported in 2015.
 Much of this growth is happening in emerging markets, where English is spoken as a secondary or tertiary language, if at all.